Do You Have Emotional Distance in Your Marriage?: Why It Happens, What It Feels Like & How Couples Drift Apart Silently

 It adapts to emotional minimalism.

 This is also why small conflicts matter more than couples realise.
-Many relationships don’t break because of “big issues,” but because repeated small irritations become permanent background tension.
-If this is your pattern, weave in Why Couples Fight Over Small Things as a natural internal link—because tiny conflicts are often where emotional safety is quietly lost.
+Many relationships do not break because of one big issue, but because repeated small irritations become permanent background tension.
+That is often why couples fight over small things: tiny conflicts are frequently where emotional safety begins to erode.

 The Gradual Normalisation of Disconnection

-One psychologically fascinating aspect of emotional distance is how easily it becomes woven into everyday life.
+One psychologically fascinating aspect of emotional distance in marriage is how easily it becomes woven into everyday life.

 This normalisation rarely happens consciously.
 Instead, partners begin to tell themselves: